Shaughn & Sharon Clements Biological Sciences Field Trip Grant

 - in good academic standing.

-The deadline for application each year is February 28th.
+The deadline for application is normally in February, prior to the BMSC summer program deadline of March 1st.
 Application for this grant must include:

 - a letter of recommendation from an SFU faculty member who is familiar with the student’s work which addresses why attendance in the field trip/school would be of benefit to that particular student; and,

 - a current, unofficial transcript; and,

 - a brief personal statement (one page) outlining the benefits to the applicant which would result from participation in the field trip/school.